 Needing car repairs can be frustrating.
 You’ll want your vehicle back on the road as soon as possible, especially if you need it to get to work and home again.
 Even if you’ve got the cash to cover the cost, it can still take time.
 What’s worse is when your car has been damaged or has broken down, but you don’t have the funds available to cover the cost of repairs.

-If you’re wondering how to pay for car repairs with no money and are searching for ways to cover car repair costs when you can’t afford it, this article is going to offer some handy tips and ideas for coming up with the cash you need.
+If you’re wondering how to pay for car repairs with no money and are searching for ways to cover car repair costs when you can’t afford them, this article is going to offer some handy tips and ideas for coming up with the cash you need.

 #1 – You Could Try Negotiating With Your Mechanic